TECH COMPASS

 Knowledge

-SANYO DENKI offers a wide range of fan models, each designed for different uses.
-Let’s take a closer look at the differences between them.
+SANYO DENKI offers a wide range of fan models, each designed for different applications.
+Let’s take a closer look at the differences among them.

 First, there is the difference in the power source that drives the fans.
 There are two types: AC fans, which use power from a wall outlet, and DC fans, which run on direct current.
-AC fans spin at a fixed speed based on the power supply’s frequency, while DC fans can adjust their speed using a motor and control circuit.
+AC fans operate at a fixed rotational speed determined by the power supply’s frequency, whereas DC fans can vary their speed using a motor and control circuit.

-Nowadays, DC fans are widely used due to their ease of control and variety of models.
-There are also ACDC fans, which convert AC power into DC and operate like DC fans, even when plugged into a regular outlet.
+Today, DC fans are widely used due to their ease of control and wide variety of available models.
+There are also ACDC fans, which convert AC power into DC and operate like DC fans, even when connected to a standard AC outlet.

 SANYO DENKI 's product classification